 Second, he turned the sodium sulfate into sodium carbonate by adding coal and calcium carbonate.
 His process became very popular throughout the 19th Century but was gradually phased out after the development of the Solvay process.

 15. Canned foods during the Napoleonic Wars - 1809

-During the Napoleonic Wars, a large cash reward was offered by the French to anyone who could devise a means of preserving large amounts of food.
+During the Napoleonic Wars, the French offered a large cash reward to anyone who could devise a means of preserving large amounts of food.

 He thus developed a method of sealing food in glass jars and was awarded the prize in 1810.
 His process would ultimately lead to the development of tin cans.